Our Team

 Senior Engineer

 Oscar is an engineering wizard from Mexico who loves working with fast-paced, mission-driven startup teams.
-He is passionate about backend and software architecture and has more than 10 years of experience working with software development.
+He brings more than 10 years of experience.

 Sharon Tung